 - Most surfaces can be wiped clean with a diluted grease-cutting dish soap or laundry detergent.

 - Use an oil-soap wood cleaner on wood cabinets.

 - For areas with tough stains, try a paste made with water and baking soda.
 Apply the paste to a wet towel and gently scrub the stain.

-Your range hood collects grease and dust, more if you use it often.
+Your range hood draws smoke and fumes out of the house through an exhaust vent.
+It collects grease and dust daily.
+This will accumulate more if you use it often.

 - Wipe down the exterior with a damp cloth and a degreaser.

 - You’ll need to clean the hood's filter and interior depending on how often you run the vent fan.

 - The filters remove easily, and they can be soaked in warm water and a degreaser to loosen trapped grease.